andrewjw/site/_drafts/leadev-london-2023-day-2.md

 The goal of platform teams is the enablement of developers.

-Have a problem first mindset - ensure you are solving problems your developers are having.
+Have a problem-first mindset - ensure you are solving problems your developers are having.
 Developers know what problems they are having - ask them!

 Even with platform teams, agile is still valuable.
-Deliver incremental valud and get fast feedback.
+Deliver incremental value and get fast feedback.

 ## Cultural post mortems: an approach to learning and recovering when your people systems fail